fretboardfreak/space/notes.rst

 Database Schema
 ===============

-The galaxy is represented by the database as a whole.
+The galaxy is represented by the database as a whole. *Items in italics are future expansions to the game model.*

 table SYSTEMS {
     - id : int